Healy's double in 9th lifts Athletics past Mariners 4-3 (Jul 08, 2017) | FOX Sports

 Mariners right fielder Mitch Haniger saved at least one run in the fourth with a running grab of Davis’ drive deep into the corner to end the inning with two aboard.

+”It might be one and done, so I was really enjoying it,” Smith said. ”But, at the same time, I was really trying to lock it in.
+I can go from zero to 100 in the blink of an eye, so I had to slow myself down.
+Really take it in, but really know that, hey, I’ve got a job to do.”

-ATHLETICS MOVES:
+ATHLETICS MOVES

-Smith was called up from Triple-A Nashville. … C Josh Phegley was reinstated from the paternity list after missing three games.
-C Ryan Lavarnway, who was called up from Nashville on Wednesday, was designated for assignment, and SS Franklin Barretto was optioned to Nashville.
+C Josh Phegley was reinstated from the paternity list after missing three games. … C Ryan Lavarnway, who was called up from Nashville on Wednesday, was designated for assignment. … SS Franklin Barretto was optioned to Nashville.
 Baretto hit .190 with two homers and four RBIs in 11 games with Oakland.

 Mariners: INF Shawn O’Malley (recovering appendix surgery) made his first two rehab appearances in the Arizona rookie league, both times in the leadoff spot as DH.
 He went 2 for 2 on Friday with a triple, and three walks.
 O’Malley had one hit in three at-bats Saturday with an RBI.